AnDrEwHaLiEm/WASLA-TASK/README.md

 * header : Authorization=Bearer ${user_token}

 ## Note
-The login function is intended for testing purposes only and is not recommended for deployment in a real-world scenario.
+* The login function is intended for testing purposes only and is not recommended for deployment in a real-world scenario.
 User authentication should be handled on the frontend.
+* you must change userPoolId and ClientId to the new value in login function
+* environment variables like userPoolId and clientId will assign automatically after deployment and work correctly in deployment but in case run locally in many device you should change variables manually